ISAITB/docs-tdl/source/handlers/index.rst

     </verify>

 .. note::
-    **Specifying a fixed value:** Considering that the default expression language is XPath 1.0, a fixed text value is provided by enclosing it in quotes.
+    **Specifying a fixed value:** Considering that the default expression language is XPath, a fixed text value is provided by enclosing it in quotes.
 See :ref:`test-case-expressions` for further details.

 The ``input`` and ``output`` options for service handlers are documented as part of their module definition.
 For handlers accessible